Continuous Testing Improved Demo Requests For POSist Using VWO

 POSist is a leading SaaS-based restaurant management platform with more than 5,000 customers at over 100 locations across 6 countries.
 We spoke with Ashish Tulsian, co-founder and CEO of POSist, to understand how VWO solved their pain points.

-The marketing team at POSist extensively used VWO for a period of over 12 weeks to run several tests on POSist’s website.
+The marketing team at POSist extensively used VWO over 12 weeks to run several tests on POSist’s website.
 This success story highlights the process they followed and the impact these tests generated for POSist.

 Being a SaaS player in a niche restaurant industry, POSist’s primary objective was to improve the number of sign-ups for a demo of their platform.
-POSist’s website home page and Contact Us page serve as the 2 most important pages in their website funnel, so the marketing team at POSist wanted to figure out ways to reduce the drop-off on these 2 pages.
+POSist’s website home page and Contact Us page serve as the two most important pages in their website funnel, so the marketing team at POSist wanted to figure out ways to reduce the drop-off on these two pages.

-The first objective was to improve the visits from the home page to the Contact Us page, and then improve the number of sign-ups generated from the Contact Us page.
-On researching about tools which could help them achieve these objectives, they signed up for VWO and kickstarted their conversion optimization journey.
+The first objective was to improve the visits from the home page to the Contact Us page and then improve the number of sign-ups generated from the Contact Us page.
+On researching about tools that could help them achieve these objectives, they signed up for VWO and kickstarted their conversion optimization journey.

 To improve the conversion rates, the marketing team at POSist decided to take an iterative approach to their testing.
-They A/B tested 2 versions of the home page, and then further hypothesized improvements in the winning version.
+They A/B tested two versions of the home page, and then further hypothesized improvements in the winning version.
 Then, they ran another test between this new variant and the winner from the previous test.
 Similarly, they followed this approach for the Contact Us page.
 Here are the details of the tests that they had set up:

 At the beginning of their conversion optimization journey, Ashish came up with the hypothesis that adding more relevant and conversion-focused content to the website will improve user experience, resulting in higher conversions.
 They decided to do this by: